 1. Open Communication with Teens

-- What interests you about guns?
+- What makes you have an interest in guns?

 2. Promote Gun Safety Education